Fabric Greeting Cards

 Your card is now finished!
 If you do not like being able to see the stitches on the inside of the card then simply cut a piece of white card the right size and glue it over the stitched side.

 What a great way to use up those fabric scraps that seem too small to make anything from but it seems a shame to throw away!
-I made a few fabric greeting cards and you can see a couple here.
+I made a few fabric greeting cards and you can see a few of them here.
+Enjoy making yours and brightening up someone’s day!

 This blog is packed full of great tutorials for sewing and paper crafts so take a look around.

-If you like working on crafts involving paper or card try some of my other articles:
+If you like working on crafts involving paper or card try some of my other tutorials:

 How to make gorgeous flowers from old magazines